Hiking Project Logo

 Description

-Begin by following the trail, located at the south of the parking area.
-This trail is significantly shorter and substantially firmer than following the sandy wash.
-At around one mile, Burro Wash starts to narrow as it enters the Carmel Formation.
+Begin by following the trail located at the south of the parking area.
+This trail is significantly shorter and substantially firmer than the alternative, which is following the sandy wash.

-A couple miles in, an impressive stand of Utah serviceberry surrounds the park boundary fence, and a canyon junction is located just beyond.
+A couple miles in, an impressive stand of Utah serviceberry surrounds the park boundary fence, where you'll go through a gate.
+Please be sure to close it behind your party.
+The canyon junction is located just beyond.
 Stay left on the ramp and drop into the wash bottom at the top.
 Shortly after the park boundary, the canyon again divides with a smooth rock pour-off on the left and a sandy narrows to the right.

 This time, head right on the sandy wash to a minor chockstone that requires a climb up the left side.
 Often, there is a pool at the base of this stone.
 If water blocks your path, a cairned and steep bypass route on the left (south) leads to your detour from the pour-off.
 If you can make your way past the boulder, it is worth continuing on because the next barrier (which is more difficult) is located at the far end of a scenic slot section.

 A short ways after the entry chockstone, great sweeping crossbeds in the Navajo Sandstone are exposed on both sides of the canyon.
-The first slot, which slants to the right, cuts through sculpted, sandstone walls, and only a little ways along you'll find a good long shoulder-width slot that is equally aesthetic.
-The chockstone here is awkward and about eight feet high, requiring at least one member of a party to scramble over it.
+The first slot, which slants to the right, cuts through sculpted sandstone walls, and only a little ways along you'll find a good long shoulder-width slot that is equally aesthetic.
+The chockstone here is awkward and about eight feet high, requiring a rock scramble to get over it.

 A couple of openings in the canyon above the slot grant pleasant interludes before the next slot, also shoulder width, but not very deep.
 Another short, iron-rich sandstone section follows, and then one more, which has had a log obstacle at the end for several years.
 A short distance down from the log, you'll come into a peaceful diamond-shaped opening.
-This is a good spot for lunch and to leave your daypacks for the last section of trail.
+This is a good spot for lunch and to let others by, if need be.

 The final slot canyon is guarded by two difficult chockstones that are passable by proficient canyoneers, but may stump beginners.
 The route behind these sentinels starts easy, but quickly deepens and narrows to less than a boot width in spots.
 There are several obstacles, both rock and wood.
 This spectacular slot terminates into a deep sand-floored chamber below the entry to the pour off.
-Even on a clear day, this chamber has a bit of an eerie feel, and is a little dungeon-like, especially after the dark and narrow slot that is the only route in or out.
+After spending some time here, just retrace your steps back to the trailhead and parking area.

 Flora & Fauna